-In the USA the number of printing companies grows to 62,000 – the highest number that will ever be reached.
+In the USA the number of commercial printing establishments grows to 65,000 – the highest number that will ever be reached.

 FF Dax from Hans Reichel is a ‘spurless’ sans-serif in which strokes end without terminals.
 This gives it a modernist abstract look.
 FF Daxline and FF Daxline Office Pro, released in 2005, are updated versions.